 Lawful Permanent Resident (LPR) / Green Card

-Case Western Reserve University may assist in preparing and filing for permanent residence in the first three employment-based preference categories (EB1, EB2, EB3).
-To initiate the green card process, the department must approve the sponsorship and agree to pay all associated, legally required fees.
-Fees may vary depending on the category of filing, the employee's qualifications, and the procedural requirements.
+Case Western Reserve University regularly sponsors employees for permanent residence in the first three employment-based preference categories (EB1, EB2, EB3).
+To initiate the green card process, a department must obtain necessary internal approvals and agree to pay all associated fees.
+Fees will vary depending on the category of filing, the employee's qualifications, and the procedural requirements.
 At the present time, all applications for permanent residence are processed by outside immigration counsel.
+For additional information on filing fees, please contact the VISA Office.

-Please note: Departments and employees may not initiate the permanent residence process with outside counsel directly and may only use the University’s approved immigration law attorneys if the University will sponsor the process.
+Please note: If the Department will sponsor the permanent residence process, may only use the University’s approved immigration attorneys and must follow established procedures for sponsorship.
+Please visit our internal site for additional information.
 Employees may, if they wish, pursue a self-sponsored petition, such as an EB-1A or EB-2 NIW, on their own or with their personal immigration counsel.

 Permanent Resident Categories